 13. We call the individual members of the church of Christ Christians.
 We insist that others should call us by the name Christian.
 Yet others persist in calling us by a nickname that we utterly reject.
-All other religious people are treated their title, would be blank.
-And their religious as they would have others treat them.
+All other religious people are treated as they would have others treat them.
 They are called by the names they call themselves.
 But others will not treat us as they wish to be treated in the name they wear.
 Why is this?
-Should we select any name not taught by the Lord and call Bible, would be blank, and no legal title could be ourselves by that name, don't you think others would call us by that humanly formed name?
+Should we select any name not taught by the Lord and call ourselves by that name, don't you think others would call us by that humanly formed name?
 Then why not just call us Christians, the name we call ourselves.
 Is it because we desire to wear the name of Christ only, while others add another name?
 It is our desire that all believers in Christ should wear no other name than that of Christian.
 Is it right to wear no name except Christian?
 (See Isa.
 2:2, 3; Acts 4:12; 11:26; 26:28; 1 Peter 4:16).

-The only question is whether it is right to reiect the name Christian and wear some other name.
+The only question is whether it is right to reject the name Christian and wear some other name.
 Is the church the bride of Christ?
 (See 1 Cor.
 11:2; Rev. 21:2).
 Will the wife who loves and honors her husband wear any other name than his name?
 Can a wife honor her husband by adding another name to that of her husband and giving it her preference?
-At the very least this is just what denominations do in regard to the religious names they call themselves.
-Ask any one of them by what name they call themselves religious, and without an exception they will tell you they are Methodist.
-Baptist, Presbyterian or some of the other religious names not even mentioned in the word of God, names that the Lord never gave to the members of his church which is his spiritual bride.
+At the very least this is just what denominations do in regard to the religious names they call themselves. any one of them by what name they call themselves religious, and without an exception they will tell you they are Methodist, Baptist, Presbyterian or some of the other religious names not even mentioned in the word of God, names that the Lord never gave to the members of his church which is his spiritual bride.
 Do you wish to call yourself by a name the Lord never gave to his people?
 Is it not enough to wear his name only, just be called a Christian?